wazuh/wazuh-documentation/source/installation-guide/all-in-one-deployment/unattended-installation.rst

 Once Kibana is accessible, the script will quit.

-The script will perform an health-check to ensure that the host has enough resources to garantee a proper performance.
+The script will perform an health-check to ensure that the host has enough resources to garantee the proper performance.
 This can be skipped adding the option ``-i`` or ``--ignore-healthcheck`` when running the script:

 .. code-block:: console